 You’ve tried everything else – now do what works.

 7. Prevent Diseases such as Osteopenia and Osteoporosis

-This just goes to show that strength training has benefits beyond the aesthetic realm.
-Sure, lifting weights and getting stronger will allow you to look better naked, but it can also greatly improve your health and quality of life.
-Do not lose sight of this important fact.
+Strength training has benefits beyond the aesthetic realm.
+Sure, lifting weights and getting stronger will make you look better naked, but it can also improve your health and quality of life.

-It’s about being the best you.
-It’s about Training to be Awesome.
+It’s about being the best version of yourself.

 Join the revolution!
 Sign up to receive the Lift Like a Girl newsletter and you’ll also get the free Beautiful Badass Mini-Course.
 Just sign up below.